-New materials and equipment will be required for future A&P, creating new R&D challenges and business opportunities.
+New materials and equipment will be required for future Assembly & Packaging, creating new R&D challenges and business opportunities.
 Over the last decade, nearly all assembly and packaging materials have been replaced by more advanced materials - a process that is expected to continue.
-This will have a strong impact on future processes and equipment.
+This will have a strong impact on future processes and equipment and related markets.

-More-than-Moore and heterogeneous SoC and SiP integration will pose significant challenges and therefore requires R&D activities in a multitude of fields.
-Equipment and material research must drive the general technology trends in respect to miniaturisation and integration of more functionality into a smaller volume and with higher efficiency.
+Heterogeneous SoC and SiP integration will pose significant challenges and is expected to require R&D activities in a multitude of fields.
+Equipment and material research must drive the general technology trends in respect to miniaturisation and integration of more functionality into a smaller volume and with higher efficiency, lower power consumption and longer battery life.
 Application dependent reliability and heat dissipation are very important.

-Examples for necessary research on equipment and materials are:
+Examples for necessary research on innovative equipment and innovative materials are:

-- 3D integration technologies (e.g. chip-to-wafer stacking), - Chip embedding technologies (e.g. fan-out WLP), - Substrates for RF and power electronics devices - Vertical (e.g. TSV or micro flipchip bumping) and horizontal interconnects (e.g. RDL, thin film technology), - New processes (e.g. reliable die attach, thinning, handling, encapsulation) for reliable as well as heterogeneous system integration technologies - Failure analysis in-line and off-line - Metrology for SiP devices
+- Enhance More-Moore equipment optimized for high-volume manufacturing of large batches of the same chip into efficient reconfigurable More-than-Moore equipment for manufacturing of different chips in smaller-batches. - Technologies for testing/validation/verification of More-than-Moore chips with ever-increasing number of features and ever decreasing feature size. - Technologies and tools for manufacturing and integration of semiconductors component made with advanced nanomaterials (2D-materials, nanowires, nanoparticles, quantum dots etc. (as addressed in Major Challenge 2) with MM technologies. - 3D integration technologies (e.g. chip-to-wafer stacking), - Chip embedding technologies (e.g. fan-out WLP), - Substrates for RF and power electronics devices - Vertical (e.g. TSV or micro flipchip bumping) and horizontal interconnects (e.g. RDL, thin film technology), - New processes (e.g. reliable die attach, thinning, handling, encapsulation) for reliable as well as heterogeneous system integration technologies

+- Failure analysis in-line and off-line

+- Metrology for SiP devices

+- Power-Source-in-Package & Power-Source-on-Chip technologies (transducers, storage devices, PMICs, magnetics)

-More-than-Moore processes and E&M can be partially sourced from previous-generation CMOS infrastru ctures.
+More-than-Moore processes and E&M can be partially sourced from previous-generation CMOS infrastructures.
 However, new technology generations will also require capabilities which are not yet available in advanced CMOS fabs.

-Today's More than Moore equipment is typically designed for high-volume continuous production in a More Moore environment, which requires major modifications or re-design.
+Today's More-than-Moore equipment was typically designed for high-volume continuous production in a More-Moore environment, which requires major modifications or re-design.
 The performance of any future MtM production tools must be enhanced for smaller batch production providing high flexibility and productivity at low Cost-of-Ownership (CoO).